 Girl wearing a hearing aid and playing a smartphone.

-First up, we have Nagish - our very own app that we may be slightly partial to (just a smidge!).
-But hey, after you carefully examine the pros and cons, explore the raving reviews on the app store, and check out the awesome features, we'll gracefully step aside and let you be the ultimate judge.
+First, we have Nagish Live Transcribe -- our very own speech-to-text feature that we may be slightly partial to (just a smidge!).
+But hey, after you carefully examine the pros and cons, explore the raving reviews on the app store, and check out the features, we'll gracefully step aside and let you be the ultimate judge.

-Nagish is a free app that captions phone calls using AI, converting text-to-speech and speech-to-text in real-time while remaining 100% private.
+Nagish is a free app that captions phone calls using AI, converting text-to-speech and speech-to-text in real time while remaining 100% private.
+As an added free bonus, we have implemented a live transcribe feature for any deaf or hard of hearing user.

 iOS: 4.8 stars